akuhara/MC3deconv/README.md

 ## Output

 In the current version (ver.
 0.0), five output files are created after running the program.

 ### dim.ppd (ascii format)

 This file contains marginal probability function of the number of pulses.
-The format is <1st column: # of pulses> <2nd column: probability>.
+The format is

+`<1st column: # of pulses> <2nd column: probability>`

 ### Gr.ppd / Gz.ppd (ascii forat)

 These files includes the posterior probability distribution of R and Z component Green's functions.
-The format is <1st column: Time after P (s)> <2nd column: amplitude> <3rd column: probability>.
+The format is

+`<1st column: Time after P (s)> <2nd column: amplitude> <3rd column: probability>`

 ### Gr.mean / Gz.mean (SAC format)

 These files includes the mean models of R and Z component Green's functions in SAC format.

 ---